Crazy-Crew/ChatManager/README.md

 ## Getting Started

-How to get started with contributing / maintaining your own version of CrazyCrates!
+How to get started with contributing / maintaining your own version of ChatManager!

 ### Prerequisites

-A list of things necessary to make sure you can build CrazyCrates properly.
+A list of things necessary to make sure you can build ChatManager properly.
 * Intellij IDEA
     * > https://www.jetbrains.com/idea/download/
 * Gradle